docsforadobe/premiere-plugin-guide/docs/intro/sample-projects.rst

 .. image:: ../_static/env-vars.png
    :alt: Setting Environment Variables

-1) On Windows 7, right-click *My Computer > Properties*, and in the left sidebar choose *Advanced System Settings*.
+1) On Windows, right-click *My Computer > Properties*, and in the left sidebar choose *Advanced System Settings*.

 2) In the dialog that appears, hit the *Environment Variables* button.